 Fillings restore the tooth, prevent further damage, and allow the tooth to function as normal.
 This is done by removing decay and repairing the affected tooth.
-Some situations when you need a filling are dental decay, tooth sensitivity, fractured teeth, tooth crazing, and tooth wear.
+Some situations that require a dental filling are dental decay, tooth sensitivity, fractured teeth, tooth crazing, and tooth wear.

 If you have dark spots on your teeth, food gets stuck between certain teeth, or your floss shreds between certain teeth, you may need a filling.
 Sometimes the dentist will see decay on a dental x-ray before you even have symptoms.
 This is the ideal time to treat the tooth because dental decay is progressive and not self-correcting.